Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Introduction

 Although there are many benefits to using AI techniques in agrifood systems, it comes with several challenges that need to be resolved for better agrifood systems.
-The first challenge is collecting potential data that can help monitor the development of different kinds of crops, animal husbandry, and fishery.
+The first challenge is collecting potential data that can help monitor different kinds of crops, animals, and fishes.
 In the agrifood system, data can be captured from various sources, such as satellites, unmanned aerial vehicles (UAVs), and different sensors like the global positioning system (GPS) or cameras.
 Each of these data sources has its own properties that make them suitable for different applications.
 For example, data from satellites can help monitor growth, while images captured using UAVs are suitable for crop classification.
 It's essential to select the appropriate data sources for different agrifood applications.
 After determining the appropriate data source for a specific application, the second challenge is designing proper methods to efficiently exploit the data for prediction.
+The decision process of data and method selections based on specific applications has been shown as a mindmap on the project website due to the page limit.
 For instance, support vector machine (SVM) based methods~\cite{duan2019remote} are typically incorporated with RS data for rough agriculture classification.
 With the development of DL methods, specific models are leveraged for more classification tasks, such as recognizing different crops following the segmentation pipeline~\cite{yang2018high}.
 In addition, long short-term memory (LSTM) models are involved with spatial models to jointly process spatial and temporal data~\cite{zhang2017spatiotemporal}, such as soil or climate conditions that change over time, for more accurate prediction of crop yield.
-Similarly, for animal husbandry, convolutional neural networks (CNNs) are devised to help distinguish diseases in different animal husbandry by taking their photos as input~\cite{fuentes2020deep}.
-They can also be used to analyze the animal's behavior and emotion, which are highly related to their health and living status.
-In addition to animal husbandry and crop monitoring, AI techniques can also help with food storage and meat partition instructions to reduce waste.
-By analyzing the water condition, AI techniques can also be applied in the fishery to determine the appropriate region for different kinds of fish and distinguish between different fish categories.
-However, as agriculture and animal husbandry growth take longer, data storage and processing pose additional challenges for allowing AI to transform agrifood systems.
+Moreover, as the rapid development of agriculture, animal husbandry, and fishery, the issues of data storage and processing pose additional challenges for allowing AI to transform agrifood systems.